davisRoman/dogsandhumans/Intellij_Debugging_Quick_Start_Guide.md

 ![not_in_debug_session ]( img/not_in_debug_session.png)
 <br />
 <br />
 Regardless of how which step you choose, you should now see the `Run` window as shown below.
-Go ahead and select it.
+Go ahead and select `Main`.
 <br />
 <br />
 ![hit enter on main ] (img/hit_enter_on_main.png)

-So this is what you should see as soon as you're in the debugg session.
+So this is what you should see as soon as you're in the debug session.
 Your breakpoint now turns blue.

-#### A blue breakpoint signifies that it has NOT executed yet!
+#### Note: A blue breakpoint signifies that it has NOT executed yet!

 ![ debug_session_started ](img/debug_session_started.png)
 <br />
 <br />
-As you execute the program and declare variables, the `Variables` window will show you what variables the debugger is currently aware of.
-Please remember that only variables that are within scope will be shown.
+As we step through our code, the `Variables` window will become a very useful tool to help us understand which variables are presently in scope or in other words, which variables the debugger is currently aware of.
 This is what your `Variables` window should look like at this very point in time.
 <br />
 <br />
 ![ variables_window ](img/variables_window.png )